The Man Who Murdered

 The Man Who Murdered (Der Mann, der den Mord beging) is a 1931 German crime drama film directed by Curtis Bernhardt and starring Conrad Veidt, Trude von Molo and Heinrich George.
-It is adapted from the play by Pierre Frondaie.
+It is adapted from the 1906 novel L'homme qui assassina by Claude Farrère.
 The film's sets were designed by the art directors Heinrich Richter and Hermann Warm.
-Location filming took place in Istanbul.
+It was shot at the Babelsberg Studios in Potsdam.
+Location filming took place in Istanbul and around the Bosphorus.
 It premiered at the Gloria-Palast in Berlin.
 The following year a separate English version, Stamboul, was made.

+Synopsis

+In pre-First World War Constantinople, French colonel the Marquis de Sévigné is brought in to train the Turkish Army.
+He encounters the domineering Lord Falkland and his sensitive wife.
+Although the marriage is loveless, she can't consider leaving her husband as it would mean also losing her young son George.
+Sévigné falls in love with her, and shoots Lord Falkland.
+However, suspicion of the murder then falls on an innocent man.